Trump's childhood home becomes crash pad for refugees

 Related: Trump Pushes ‘Larger, Tougher’ Travel Ban After London Attack

-"Knowing Donald Trump was here at the age of four makes me think about where I was at the age of four," said Ali, her smiling face framed by a dark gray hijab.
+"Knowing Donald Trump was here at the age of 4 makes me think about where I was at the age of 4," said Ali, her smiling face framed by a dark gray hijab.
 "We're all kids who are raised to be productive citizens, who have all these dreams and hopes."

 "To have someone so outspoken against my community become the president of the United States was very eye-opening and hurtful because I have invested a lot in this country," she said.